 The hallmarks of a cottage style kitchen arose because it was important to use what was handy and inexpensive.
 Therefore, any cottage design has a mix of materials including wide-plank flooring and beaded-board paneling on the walls.
 Cabinets and furniture gathered at over time are sometimes painted different shades or weathered from age and use.
 Other common sights in a small cottage kitchen include wicker baskets, canning jars used to store pantry staples or serve drinks, and patterned cotton fabrics sewn into towels and curtains.

 In cottage-style decorating, there's often an overlay of country or farm touches.
-The motivations behind the designs are the same: Use what you have.
+The motivations behind the country cottage kitchen designs are the same: Use what you have.
 Farm elements include barn beams on the ceiling, hanging pot racks, and farmhouse sinks—deep, wide porcelain sinks with apron fronts.
-Heavy oak farm tables that seat a crowd also set the right tone in a cottage kitchen.
+Heavy oak farm tables that seat a crowd also set the right tone in a farmhouse cottage kitchen.

-A common variation of cottage-style homes, coastal cottages are often located near an ocean, lake, or river, or they might simply feature elements—such as color palettes to accessories—inspired by watery locales.
-They might display a collection of seashells that washed up on the beach, or feature an all-in-one metal sink and counter that is handy for cleaning fish.
+A common variation of cottage-style homes, coastal cottages are often located near an ocean, lake, or river, or they might simply feature elements—such as color palettes or accessories—inspired by watery locales.
+A beach cottage kitchen might display a collection of seashells that washed up on the shore, or feature an all-in-one metal sink and counter that is handy for cleaning fish.
 Big, minimally dressed windows capture the view.
 And color schemes mimic the surroundings: sunshine yellow, sandy tan, sea blue, reed green, and cattail brown.